 This will launch an xterm on the remote machine (which is Della in the example above).
 You can then run GUI applications in the xterm.
 Xpra is similar to X11 forwarding (i.e., ssh -X) except that performance will be noticeably better and you can disconnect and re-connect to this session as many times as you like.
 Use the following command to reattach:

 $ xpra attach ssh://firstname.lastname@example.org/ --opengl=no

 See more use cases.

-If you have an acount on Tiger, Della, Traverse or Perseus then consider installing TurboVNC which offers far better performance than X11 forwarding.
-In this case you connect to tigressdata.princeton.edu using TurboVNC and then ssh -X to the desired cluster from tigressdata.
+If you have an acount on Della, Stellar, Tiger or Traverse then consider installing TurboVNC on your local machine (e.g., laptop) which offers far better performance than X11 forwarding.
+For Della or Tiger, you connect to tigressdata.princeton.edu using TurboVNC, launch a terminal on tigressdata (click on black terminal icon) and then ssh -X to the desired cluster from tigressdata.
+For Stellar and Traverse, users can connect directly.
 It will take you a few minutes to install and configure TurboVNC but you will find that the performance is excellent.
 Visit the OIT Tech Store for resolving issues with installing and configuring this software.